 Like his father, Antipater, too, feared Hasmonean blood.
 Even with their grandmother and their fathers executed and with their royal bloodline diluted the sons and daughters of Alexander and Aristobulus, the sons of Mariamne, were political rivals even though they were “below the age of puberty.”
 What Antipater feared was for the orphans to be betrothed in political alliances that would support the “orphans” before Augustus to take the throne away from him when his father died.
 Continue reading “Mariamne III the Virgin Orphan”→

-With the deaths of Alexandra and Mariamne and a whole generation of Hasmonean males their dominance in the royal record recedes and we learn of other royal and noble women, some will be Hasmonean and some will not.
+With the deaths of Alexandra and Mariamne and a whole generation of Hasmonean male relatives and nobles their dominance in the royal record recedes and we learn of other royal and noble women, some will be Hasmonean, and some will not.
 Some we will know the names of and some we will not.
-But from now on—with Mariamne’s heirs half-Herodian—the royal bloodline is no longer pure…the very thing the priests tried so hard not to let happen.
-The House of Herod now rules…even though its women are often Hasmonean princesses now safely married off to members of Herod’s family.
-That is the way of the world.
+But from now on—with Mariamne’s heirs half-Herodian—the royal bloodline is no longer pure.
+By design, I might add; the practice was age old, and it was the very thing the priests tried so hard not to let happen by allowing kings to exist in Israel.
+The House of Herod now ruled…even though its women are often Hasmonean princesses now safely married off to members of Herod’s family.
 It was the Hasmonean women’s due as royalty to be part of the new government though they could not do much but maintain spy rings, plot and bide their time, as we will see.

 We should now have a slightly better understanding of the role that royal women could and did play in the political life of the Jewish nation…mostly through their marriage alliances and their advocacy for their children as heirs…but not always.